Kaltsoon/data-management-and-databases/exercises/relational-model-exercises-1.md

 ### Part B

 Similar scenario as previously, but some courses belong to _more than one curriculum_.
+Write a relational schema for this scenario as well.

 > [!TIP]
 > The previous week's "Introduction Exercises" assignment's final task has an example, in which a musician can belong to more than one band.
 You might need a similar structure here.